aramder/aramder.github.io/projects/_posts/2019-6-30-DMX-IO-prototype.md

 Connected to the Atmega328PB is a RS-485 transceiver for a DMX interface, PCA9685 (I2C 16-channel 12-bit PWM generator), 2 relays, and 4 MOSFETs (via the PCA9685).

 *This is currently a work in progress.
 I have not had much time since the start of the semester to do much other than test basic functionality.*

+For further information on my senior project can be found <a href="https://aramd.net/Senior-Project-Summary/" target="_blank">here</a>.